purton-tech/cloak/www/content/blog/authorization-postgres-rls/index.md

 (8 rows)
 ```

-So as far as I can tell, you need to be very careful how you from the read SQL queries with RLS or you will get a performance hit.
+So as far as I can tell, you need to be very careful how you query with RLS or you will get a performance hit.

 ## Other Articles to look at